 The researchers chose to examine peripheral concentrations of appetitive and metabolic hormones based on a previous study that indicated “a close link between cannabis use and energy homeostasis.”
 The previous study examined appetitive and metabolic hormones in adult men living with HIV who had a medical marijuana card.

-The researchers found that cannabis affected a variety of appetitive hormones, increasing blood concentrations of ghrelin (hormone that increases hunger) and leptin (hormone that decreases hunger) but had no significant effect on insulin.
+The researchers found that cannabis affected a variety of appetitive hormones, increasing blood concentrations of ghrelin (the hormone that increases hunger) and leptin (the hormone that decreases hunger) but had no significant effect on insulin.

 Insulin is a hormone produced in the pancreas that “regulates the metabolism of carbohydrates, fats and proteins by promoting the absorption of glucose from the blood into liver, fat and skeletal muscle cells.”